pcibraro/bff-auth0-netcore/README.md

 }
 ```

-It returns a SignOutResult that will log the user out of the application and also initiate the sign out handshake with Auth0.
+It returns a SignOutResult that will log the user out of the application and also initiate the sign out process with Auth0.
 As it happened with the ChallengeResult, this SignOutResult is also a built-in result that the Authentication middleware will process.
 We also decorated the action with the [Authorize] attribute as it should only be invoked if the user is authenticated.

 Finally, the GetUser API code is the following.